Saving money by monitoring energy consumption

 The monitoring of the devices generates data that is gathered on the open-source platform Grafana in order to be able to make the economic evaluation: which devices are consuming the most?

 The developers in Jülich put in place a system of plugs covering the monitoring of the electric and gas consumption of two floors on campus.
 On this image you can observe red areas, consuming the most of energy, and green areas, consuming less.

 The pilot in Jülich is therefore not only monitoring the consumption but also going the extra mile by setting real energy trading’s simulation.
-The developers even implemented a blockchain for the trading that is running with a real time simulation that we could test with an extremely excited group of students!
+The developers even implemented a system to simulate the trading on a marketplace running with a real time simulation.
+We were so lucky to be able to test it on an extremely excited group of students!

 As the developers realised in their pilot, the monitoring is allowing to reduce the consumption of nearly 50% in some cases.
 The optimalisation of the costs can however only come with the analysis of the data received by the server.
 The server will only tell you what is consuming, it will still be the task of the final user to turn it down.